ChildeRowland/photo-recall-MEAN2.0/DEVLOG.md

 ## July 12

+Basic testing for AuthService and User components.

-todo: AuthService and SignupComponent tests.
-Rename app in line with project direction.
+todo: Rename app in line with project direction.

 --------------------------------